 The behavior of kill when a PROCESS number is zero or negative depends on the operating system.
-For example, on POSIX-conforming systems, zero will signal the current process group and -1 will signal all processes.
+For example, on POSIX-conforming systems, zero will signal the current process group, -1 will signal all processes, and any other negative PROCESS number will act as a negative signal number and kill the entire process group specified.